Why Troubleshooting Microsoft Endpoint Manager Matters?

 Image Source: Microsoft

-New devices occasionally fail to enroll in Microsoft Endpoint Manager.
+Issue: New devices occasionally fail to enroll in Microsoft Endpoint Manager.
 This stops users from receiving apps, security updates and compliance policies.
+How To Fix It:- Verify Prerequisites: Confirm the device meets enrollment requirements such as supported OS.

 - Check Licensing: Ensure the user has a valid Intune license before attempting enrollment.